 Missouri Lakes Trail

-Location: Near Red Cliff
+- Location: Near Red Cliff

-Distance: 11.6 km
+- Distance: 11.6 km

-Duration: 7 hours
+- Duration: 7 hours

-Difficulty: Moderate
+- Difficulty: Moderate

 The Missouri Lakes Trail starts by loosely following the winding path of Missouri Creek, crossing it at times, and passing tumbling waterfalls and sheer cliffs on the way.

-For the first section, you will be surrounded by tree-cover, which eventually opens up to serene alpine meadows.
+For the first section, you will be surrounded by tree cover, which eventually opens up to serene alpine meadows.

-After crossing the meadows, you will reach the Missouri Lakes basin, with its panoramic views of the Savage Peak and other mountains.
+After crossing the meadows, you will reach the Missouri Lakes basin, with its panoramic views of Savage Peak and other mountains.

 The climb ends with a gentle incline, past minor lakes and intertwining smaller paths for the more adventurous explorer.
-Continue up the steep Missouri Pass, atop of which you’ll gain access to expansive views of the surrounding lakes.
+Continue up the steep Missouri Pass, atop which you’ll gain access to expansive views of the surrounding lakes.

 From here, you can either return via the same route or walk a little further to join the Fancy Pass trail to make the excursion a loop.